codedealer/imgur-upload/proxy/README.md

-# Imgur API Proxy Server
+# Imgur API Proxy Server (Vercel Serverless)

-This Google Cloud Run service acts as a secure proxy between your Imgur upload client and the Imgur API.
+This Vercel serverless application acts as a secure proxy between your Imgur upload client and the Imgur API.
 It helps with:

 - Centralized API request handling
 - Client ID management
 - Request logging and monitoring
 - Authorization-protected access
-- Potential rate limiting (future enhancement)
+- **Free deployment** with generous usage limits

 ## Security